mahmoudzakeer7/Group-communicatian/README.md

-our team :
+# overveiw
+- this project aim to help farmer to menitor his farm by using web application or mobile app or desktop application our team :
-1- mahmoud abdel hamed zakeer
+- mahmoud abdelhamid zakeer (web)
-2- mahmoud tarek
+- mahmoud tarek (api)
-3- ahlam mohmed
+- ahlam mohmed (mobile app)
-4- doaa omer
+- doaa omer (desktop)
-5- sohila fathy
+- sohila fathy (database)